 - Compromise.
 Accept that you won’t always get what you want and be content with a peaceful marriage.
-Consider what it is important to each other and find a solution that makes both of you happy.
+Consider what’s important to each other and find a solution that makes both of you happy.

 - Stay up late.
-Take the Bible’s advice to “not let the sun go down on your anger” seriously.
+Take the Bible’s advice to “not let the sun go down on your anger.”
 Disagreements are more difficult to resolve the longer they persist, so don’t go to bed until you work things out.

 Don’t Be Afraid

-Many married couples seem afraid of fighting and try to avoid it.
-But fighting with your spouse is normal, and learning to fight well only heals and strengthens your marriage.
-First, it improves your communication by helping you talk and listen to each other without feeling threatened or becoming angry.
-Second, it leads to less fighting by helping you settle matters quickly and not take things personally.
-After awhile, you will even begin to notice how stuff you used to fight about isn’t a big deal anymore!
+Many couples try to avoid fighting.
+But fighting with your spouse is normal, and learning to fight well only strengthens your marriage.
+It actually leads to less fighting by helping you settle matters quickly and not take things personally.
+After awhile, stuff you used to fight about won’t even seem like a big deal anymore!